 China is recovering from the crisis and is starting to operate normally and factories are back to business.
 But the fact that there are factories that are opening doesn't mean that manufacturing is immediate.
 In a globalized world like we find ourselves there are many components that come from very diverse locations.
 But it's not just manufacturing.
 It's software development, logistics, design, administration...
 EVERYTHING has stopped.

 Launching the product now doesn't make any sense because the news were going to be completely blocked by the entire COVID-19 crisis, so the most logical option is to postpone it.
 How long?
 Well, it's impossible to tell, because we're not all in the same situation with the virus.
 Asia is beginning to see the final days of the crisis, while Europe is booming and America is about ten days behind from what we have here...

-So, as is happening with absolutely everything else, the releases of the different brands are postponed “sine die“.
-And there are quite a few things that are going to be delayed.
+So, as is happening with absolutely everything else, the launches of the different brands are postponed."sine die".
+And there are a few things that are going to be delayed.